+Formal or informal arrangements under which an authority provides postemployment benefits for one or more employees.

 Existing rights that give the current ability to direct the relevant activities.
-The present value, without deducting any plan assets, of expected future payments required to settle the obligation resulting from employee service in the current and prior periods.

-principal market prior period errors
+Prepayment/ An asset in respect of payments made for goods or services that have not yet

-The market with the greatest volume and level of activity for the asset or liability.
-Omissions from, and misstatements in, the authority's financial statements for one or more prior periods arising from a failure to use, or misuse of, reliable information that:

-- was available when financial statements for those periods were authorised for issue, and - could reasonably be expected to have been obtained and taken into account in the preparation and presentation of those financial statements.

-Such errors include the effects of mathematical mistakes, mistakes in applying accounting policies, oversights or misinterpretations of facts, and fraud.

-probable projected unit method
+8: GLOSSARY payments in advance been received or supplied. present value of a The present value, without deducting any plan assets, of expected future defined benefit payments required to settle the obligation resulting from employee service in the obligation current and prior periods. principal market The market with the greatest volume and level of activity for the asset or liability.
+Omissions from, and misstatements in, the authority's financial statements for prior period errors one or more prior periods arising from a failure to use, or misuse of, reliable information that: was available when financial statements for those periods were authorised for issue, and could reasonably be expected to have been obtained and taken into account in the preparation and presentation of those financial statements.
+Such errors include the effects of mathematical mistakes, mistakes in applying accounting policies, oversights or misinterpretations of facts, and fraud. probable More likely than not. projected unit Actuarial valuation method used to determine the present value of defined method benefit pension fund liabilities and service cost.

-More likely than not

-Actuarial valuation method used to determine the present value of defined benefit pension fund liabilities and service cost.
 The Projected Unit Credit Method sees each period of service as giving rise to an additional unit of benefit entitlement and measures each unit separately to build up the final obligation.
-Accounting practices contained in (a) The Code of Practice on Local Authority proper (accounting) practices (as defined Accounting in the United Kingdom' published by CIPFA, as amended or reissued by regulations)

-from time to time; and (b) The 'Service Reporting Code of Practice for Local Authorities' published by CIPFA, as amended or reissued from time to time.

-property, plant and equipment

-Tangible assets (i.e. assets with physical substance) that are held for use in the production or supply of goods and services, for rental to others, or for administrative purposes, and expected to be used during more than one period.

-prospective application

-Prospective application of a change in accounting policy and of recognising the effect of a change in an accounting estimate, respectively, are:

-a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed, and b) Recognising the effect of the change in the accounting estimate in the current and future periods affected by the change.

-protective rights

-Rights designed to protect the interest of the party holding those rights without giving that party power over the entity to which those rights relate provision PWLB qualified valuer

-A liability of uncertain timing or amount.

-Statutory body operating within the United Kingdom Debt Management office, an Executive Agency of HM Treasury.
-PWLB's whose function is to lend money from the National Loans Fund to local authorities and other prescribed bodies, and to collect the repayments.

-A person conducting the valuations who holds a recognised and relevant professional qualification and having sufficient current local and national knowledge of the particular market, and the skills and understanding to undertake the valuation competently.
+Accounting practices contained in The Code of Practice on Local Authority proper (accounting) practices (as defined Accounting in the United Kingdom' published by CIPFA, as amended or reissued by regulations) from time to time. property, plant and Tangible assets (i.e. assets with physical substance) that are held for use in the equipment production or supply of goods and services, for rental to others, or for administrative purposes, and expected to be used during more than one period.
+Prospective application of a change in accounting policy and of recognising the prospective application effect of a change in an accounting estimate, respectively, are: a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed, and b) Recognising the effect of the change in the accounting estimate in the current and future periods affected by the change.
+Rights designed to protect the interest of the party holding those rights without protective rights giving that party power over the entity to which those rights relate A liability of uncertain timing or amount. provision PWLB Statutory body operating within the United Kingdom Debt Management office, an Executive Agency of HM Treasury.
+PWLB's whose function is to lend money from the National Loans Fund to local authorities and other prescribed bodies. and to collect the repayments. purchased or Purchased or originated financial asset(s) that are credit-impaired on initial originated creditrecognition. impaired financial asset puttable instrument A financial instrument that gives the holder the right to put the instrument back to the issuer for cash or another financial asset or is automatically put back to the issuer on the occurrence of an uncertain future event or the death or retirement of the instrument holder.
+A person conducting the valuations who holds a recognised and relevant qualified valuer professional qualification and having sufficient current local and national knowledge of the particular market, and the skills and understanding to undertake the valuation competently.